huggingface/video-dataset-scripts/README.md

 *“If I have seen further it is by standing on the shoulders of giants”*

 The repository consists of the tooling we are developing to make it easy for the community to build their own datasets for fine-tuning video generation models.
-Check out our introduction [blog post](https://github.com/huggingface/blog/pull/2631/) here to learn more and head to the [`video_processing`](./video_processing) directory to get started.
+Check out our introduction [blog post](https://huggingface.co/blog/vid_ds_scripts) to learn more and head to the [`video_processing`](./video_processing) directory to get started.

 We plan to keep this repository easy to follow along and nimble.

 ## Features planned

 - [ ] Age detector
-- [ ] NSFW detector
 - [ ] Scene categorizer